luisdiogo2071317/azure-docs.pt-pt/articles/marketplace-publishing/marketplace-publishing-push-to-staging.md

 ### <a name="azure-portal"></a>Portal do Azure
 ![desenho](media/marketplace-publishing-push-to-staging/azureportal-galleryblade-01.png)

-*Lista de ofertas no Portal do Azure*
+*Lista de ofertas no portal do Azure*

 ![desenho](media/marketplace-publishing-push-to-staging/azureportal-galleryblade-02.png)